 Like the great Stanley Kubrick Radiohead is far from prolific.
 Many years may pass between their monumental releases.
 But when they do show up…wow.

 A Moon Shaped Pool has been in regular rotation on my turntable and in my car since it’s release 2 years ago.
 I am only now writing this in September of 2018.
 I was intimidated.
 How could I convey it’s brilliance.
 How do I write about the complex layered craftsmanship of a Radiohead record.
-So I decided to keep this simple and short: …Pool is a more somber album than their other albums.
+So I decided to keep this simple and short: …Pool is a more somber album than their others.

 It’s gonna be difficult to place this within the 1000 albums which I will have to at some point.
 Right now I think I will have to place it in the middle of their body of work.
 Yes, I believe it might be a better record than The Bends.
 I know!
 Blasphemy